Chapter 1 goes back in time to my early childhood and my experiences of divorced parents and sexual and physical abuse.

 I started horse riding lessons in Hout Bay at the Riding Centre when I was 8.
 I was utterly hooked from that day on, even though my first ride was rather interesting with my allocated pony, Lightning, deciding that the mare nearby looked rather sexy and enticing that day;) I leased a pony called Snuggles and pretty sure I loved him more than life itself.
 He was the favourite of the Riding Centre as he was the nicest to ride, even though he was a grumpy bastard and the hardest horse to catch!!
 When I wasn’t at the stables, I spent a lot of time in my room playing with my little ponies, lego horses, Barbie horses and staring at all my horse posters.
 One of my favourites was in my room at my father’s house.
 There was a picture of a grey horse running on the beach with the quote “Within each of us burns an untamed spirit, a desire to be free.”
 I will never forget those words as long as I live.

 In 1994 we moved to a dreamy smallholding in Hout Bay called Longleat.
-My mom had befriended a woman who lived nearby who had offered her a horse.
+My mom had befriended a woman called Mrs Mitchell who lived nearby and had offered her a horse.
 A beautiful big chestnut gelding called Jumbo.
 It was also the year Nelson Mandela was released and the rightful freedom granted to all races of our beautiful country.
 I don’t remember knowing anything about apartheid at the time or even celebrating this occasion, but I wish I had.
 I was clearly just living in my own little bubble of life and don’t remember my parents ever discussing politics around me.

 For my tenth birthday I was given a pony, 13hh dapple grey gorgeous mare called Melody, which was a dream come true.
 I spent every afternoon horse-riding from then on.
 I could write about her for days, millions of memories replaying in my head.
 She was such a smart little shit.
 So mischievous with the cutest face and expressions.
 It would take me hours to tack her up sometimes, from running around the paddocks trying to catch her, to just getting the reins around her neck in the stable and she was so little she would run round and round the stable with my hanging on for dear life!
 In the beginning I often yearned for a pony that had been schooled already and did whatever I wanted but looking back she was all I ever needed.
 Living on a smallholding with my pony being able to just go play with her whenever I wanted was priceless and a gift I wish I could bestow on my own daughter one day.
 I remember often just watching her in the paddocks feeling like my heart would burst from happiness, sneaking to the stable to see if she would be lying down at night (most excitement ever), out rides all around Hout Bay and especially cantering through the waves at the beach.